State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Conclusion

 Building upon these standardization guidelines, we propose a forward-looking research agenda.
 The vision and trajectory outlined in this paper are not only prescriptive for the wider field but also embody our own research path.
-The foundational understanding provided in this paper not only identifies existing gaps but also sets the stage for impactful, real-world case studies in our subsequent investigations.
-Future research should primarily focus on the neglected IRs and FRs, particularly those critical for advancing specific DT capabilities.
+This agenda reinforces the deep integration between DT technologies and PMx strategies, underlining how theoretical advancements can lead to practical applications in maintenance management.
+The foundational understanding provided in this paper not only identifies existing gaps but also prepares the stage for impactful, real-world case studies in our subsequent investigations.
+Future research should primarily focus on the neglected IRs and FRs, particularly those crucial for advancing specific DT capabilities.
 Collaborative efforts across disciplines, including data science, ML, and systems engineering, can yield novel insights and methods to meet these requirements.
 Furthermore, a greater emphasis should be placed on the systemic view of PMx DTs.
 Studies should not only address requirements within a specific module but also explore the interrelationships between these modules and how improvements in one may affect the others.
-Addressing the identified gaps is expected to shift PMx DTs from academic novelty to practical industry application, ultimately enhancing the effectiveness and efficiency of PMx systems.

-\begin{IEEEbiography}[{ }]{Sizhe Ma} received the B.S. degree in civil and environmental engineering from the Israel Institute of Technology, and the M.S. degree in civil and environmental engineering from Carnegie Mellon University, Pittsburgh, PA, USA.
-He is currently a Ph.D.
-Candidate in civil and environmental engineering at Carnegie Mellon University.
-His research interests encompass artificial intelligence-driven predictive maintenance and the development of digital twins. \end{IEEEbiography}
+Lastly, as DTs evolve, the intersection of DT characteristics with PMx requirements presents a fertile ground for research, highlighting the ongoing need to refine and expand the theoretical models that guide DT implementations in PMx contexts as explored in detail in our prior work \cite{ma2024stateoftheart}.
+Consider the following DT characteristics as examples: \begin{itemize} \item Interoperability: Future studies should address the development of standardized protocols that allow for seamless data exchange on IRs between different DT systems and external platforms.
+This is crucial for integrating PMx data across various stages of assets' lifecycle. \item Fidelity: Future studies should investigate advanced simulation technologies that improve the accuracy and detail of DT models.
+Research should focus on enhancing the resolution through which DTs replicate physical systems, which could be solved by tackling requirements necessary for Simulation and Replication mentioned in Table~\ref{Table5}. \item Scalability: Future studies should explore methods to efficiently scale DT implementations across different machine types and environments within an industry, ensuring that solutions are adaptable to both small-scale operations and large industrial complexes.
+This DT characteristic could be solved by tackling requirements necessary for System Automation mentioned in Table~\ref{Table5}. \end{itemize} Addressing the identified gaps mentioned in this section is expected to shift PMx DTs from academic novelty to practical industry application, ultimately enhancing the effectiveness and efficiency of PMx systems.